Handley Page Dart Herald

-The Handley Page Dart Herald is a 1950s British turboprop passenger aircraft.
+The Handley Page HPR.7 Dart Herald is a British turboprop passenger aircraft, designed in the 1950s as a DC-3 replacement, but only entering service in the 1960s by which time it faced stiff competition from Fokker (F27 Friendship) and Avro (Avro/Hawker Siddeley HS748).
+Sales were disappointing, contributing in part to the demise of Handley Page in 1970.

 Design and development

 In the mid-1950s Handley Page developed a new fast short-range regional airliner, intended to replace the older Douglas DC-3, particularly in third-world countries.
 The design, originally known as the HPR.3 Herald, emanated from the drawing office at Handley Page (Reading) Limited—the former Miles Aircraft factory site, which had developed an earlier airliner design, the Miles Marathon.
 The Herald was an extensive re-development of the original concept of the Marathon, notable for its high mounted wing.
 Handley Page Reading succeeded in producing a modern design with excellent flight and performance characteristics.
 However, the company made a serious misjudgement which was, in the end, to cost the company dearly, and like some other classic British aircraft of the time, the Herald missed its chance.

 After extensive consultation with DC-3 operators, it was decided to power the new airliner with piston engines, rather than turboprops, which were considered risky by the small airlines at which the HPR.3 was aimed.
 Handley Page preferred a four-engined design, which led to the new 870 hp Alvis Leonides Major 14-cylinder radial engine, driving three-bladed propellers being chosen for the HPR.3.
 At almost the same time, the Dutch company Fokker made the opposite choice for its competitor for the same market, choosing to power the F27 Friendship with two Rolls-Royce Darts.

 The HPR.3 could carry up to 44 passengers in its pressurised cabin, which could be quickly converted to allow the carrying of freight, with the aircraft's high wing, nosewheel undercarriage and large doors at the front and rear of the cabin making the loading of cargo relatively simple.
 Large flaps were fitted to give good short takeoff and landing characteristics.
 It was designed to cruise at a speed of 224 mph (360 km/h), had a range of 1,640 mi (2,640 km), could land and take off in a distance of less than 500 yards (460 m) and had an initial rate of climb of over 1,800 ft/min.